 I am an avant-garde film scholar, curator and educator based in Poznan, Poland.
 My research focuses on the history, theory and practice of American experimental film in addition to independent and documentary film, ecocinema, women’s film and new media.

-I am currently Assistant Professor at the American Studies Research Unit at AMU Faculty of English.
+I am currently Associate Professor at the American Studies Research Unit at AMU Faculty of English.
 I hold a PhD in English and D.Litt in literary studies.
 I am now working on a book on animals in experimental film.

 Leave a Reply